 1:30 - 2:45 Children are observing rest time.

 2:00- 2:30 Upcoming graduates work on printing their name, printing upper and lower case letters.
+Numbers from 1 - 100.
 When it gets farther into the year they will be printing site words.
 Practicing scissor skills by cutting out shapes.
-Journal time where they draw whatever they would like and then tell us what their picture is about so we can write it down just like they say it.

 THIRD SEGMENT OF A TYPICAL DAY

 2:45- 3:00 Children waking up, rest time materials being put away by upcoming graduates.

 Individual book time - New books are renewed from the public library every two weeks.

 3:00 - 3:20 Afternoon snack served to small group while other small group participates indoor gross motor activities then teacher led story time.